Frequently Asked Questions

 From application file to IOFF-Subspecialty Fellowship stay

-- Submission of application forms and supporting documents
+- Submission of online application and supporting documents

 - Eligibility confirmation through IOFF Executive